Muerr/games/mplus.md

 ## Fortified

 Use DPS cooldowns as often as possible.
 Learn which mobs in each dungeon are especially problematic and focus those first.
 This is where you want to do your Big DPS AoE to kill the packs as fast as possible. *Only* save cooldowns for especially problematic bosses that have to be burned down ASAP to avoid big mechanics.
-Bosses are easier on these weeks, though.

 Be sure to stay on top of interrupts and use your instant cast crowd control to interrupt if your's is on CD.
-Several dungeons have healer mobs and these should be interrupted on rotations - work with your group on interrupt rotations.

-In keys higher than +15, some groups will use Lust on huge pulls of trash packs.

-If you have multiple equipment sets, this is a good affix to bring out the AoE items and Azerite powers.
-E.g., Twilight Devastation, Essence of the Focusing Iris, etc.
+Healing mobs are priority interrupts.

+Wear your AoE items - Twilight Devastation corruption, Memebeam Azerite power, etc.

 ## Tyrannical

-Generally, you want to save your cooldowns for bosses.
+Generally save your big cooldowns for bosses.
 Practice will tell you about how long it takes to clear trash packs, and how much time you have for your cooldowns to come back up.
-Depending on the dungeon, the level 4 and 7 affixes, and the route your tank takes to clear trash, you may have time to use your cooldowns a couple times and they'll still be up again for the boss.
+Depending on the dungeon and other affixes, the route your tank takes to clear trash, you may have time to use your cooldowns a couple times and they'll still be up again for the boss.

 Lust is often held for bosses in both Fortified and Tyrannical, and used on cooldown, but sometimes it's held for a specific problematic boss.
-Work with your group and communicate if you have a Lust effect.
+Work with your group and communicate if you have a Lust ability.

-If you have multiple equipment sets, this is a good affix to bring out the Single Target items and Azerite powers.
-E.g., Infinite Stars, Breath of the Dying, etc.
+Wear your single-target items - Tentacle and Infinite Stars corruption, Breath of the Dying Azerite, etc.

 # Level 4 Affixes